Garethvdb08/CDV01_Career_Goals_Reflection__GARVAN25486_FTO2505_Group-A_Gareth_van_den_Berg_CDV01/README.md

 2. **Alignment with Personal Profile**:

-   _How these roles align with my skillsm interests, and values:_
+   _How these roles align with my skills interests, and values:_

    - I value continues learning, and these roles constantly evolve, offering lots of room to grow and learn.
    - I enjoy working independetly and being trusted to take initiative, which aligns with freelance and remote work settings.